EDUCBA Logo

 • Follow all necessary procedures while appointing new directors and make the process transparent to the stakeholders.

-• All the stakeholders should be entitled to fair treatment from the management.
+• All the stakeholders should entitle to fair treatment from the management.

 • The management should exhibit accountability, transparency, and fairness in all its business activities.

-• An auditor should be assigned to review the management decisions, and the auditor directly reports to the BoD.
+• An auditor should assign to review the management decisions, and the auditor directly reports to the BoD.

 Regulation

 • Sarbanes-Oxley Act: It was ordained in 2002 by the US Federal Law to improve it by raising management’s accountability for internal controls and boosting investor confidence in financial reporting.
-It came into force to protect investors from scandals like Enron, WorldCom, and Tyco International.
+It was enacted to protect investors from scandals like Enron, WorldCom, and Tyco International.

 • Gramm-Leach-Bliley Act: It was enacted in 1999 by the US Federal Law mandating financial institutions to disclose how they protect private customer information.
 The Safeguards Rule outlines the primary data protection propositions, while the additional privacy requirements are covered under the Financial Privacy Rule.
 This act helped restore public faith in the financial systems.